 But the area has its share of pesky irritants - we mean the mosquito!

 Now, thanks to science, this U.S state will have some new inhabitants.
 A mosquito engineered by humans!

 Most mosquitoes in the Florida Keys are generally a nuisance.

 But there is one kind that has been causing concern – the Aedes aegypti, a non-native species that carries diseases including Dengue and Zika.

 The dengue virus is spread through the bite of the female Aedes aegypti mosquito.
 Symptoms of dengue are similar to the flu, but in rare cases, the disease can be fatal, leading to severe bleeding and damage to internal organs.
-Zika, another virus carried by the mosquito, caused havoc globally in 2016 as we had written here.
+Zika, another virus carried by the mosquito, caused havoc globally in 2016.

 Dengue first appeared in the Keys in 2009 which was followed by Zika a few years later.
 The Florida Keys Mosquito Control District has been on the front line of a battle against these insignificant yet deadly insects that make up just 4% of the mosquito population of this area.

 Traditional methods of controlling diseases include the use of pesticides in areas where mosquitoes breed (typically still water), vaccinations, and the introduction of fish to ponds and water sources to eat the mosquito larvae before they hatch.

 But now authorities are looking at a new way to control the population – releasing genetically modified (GM) mosquitoes to destroy their own kind.